Michael0x2a/curated-programming-resources/resources.md

     - [Think Python][python-think]
       Another comprehensive introductory text on Python.
     - The official Python tutorial (for [Python 2][python-official-2] and [Python 3][python-official-3].
 Moves a little quickly, but is very comprehensive and thorough.
+    - [Problem Solving with Algorithms and Data Structures][python-problem]
+      A fantastic introduction to data structures and algorithms and other traditional computer science concepts using Python.
+While it does briefly cover Python syntax, it assumes that you already have some basic prior experience.
     - [Dive into Python 3][python-dive]
       An accelerated introduction to Python.
 Warning: do NOT use "Dive into Python 2".
 It's very outdated.
     - [Program Arcade Games With Python And Pygame][python-arcade]